mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 > "...organizational metrics when applied to data from Windows Vista were statistically significant predictors of failure-proneness."

 Fascinating!
-Organizational metrics predict failure-proneness.
-And the reverse is also true: code level failure metrics indicate poor organizational metrics.
+Organizational metrics predicting failure-proneness.
+And the reverse is also true: code level failure metrics indicating poor organizational metrics.
 And what were these organizational metrics that they collected?

 _The following table has been adapted from the article, with the descriptions expanded for clarity and context.
 Note that high quality is low failure proneness, low quality is high failure proneness._